devoworm/Digital-Bacillaria/Behaviors/Bacillaria-Psychophysics.md

 each filament in the colony exhibits sliding motion.
 This sliding motion is coupled by neighboring filaments.

-results in a rhythmic oscillation that occurs at multiple timescales (similar to a central pattern generator).

-Entrainment over time (synchronization of filaments).
+Entrainment over time (synchronization of filaments)?

 __Hypothesis 2:__